Skip to main content

 These terms encompass women (and men) who experience postpartum post-traumatic stress disorder, depression, postpartum anxiety, postpartum OCD, postpartum blues, postpartum post-traumatic stress disorder and postpartum psychosis.

-When possible, encourage moms to have a Postpartum Plan for what she and her support system can do to help create a supportive environment for after the birth.
-A postpartum plan is a plan that includes a set of steps that a mother identifies before the baby is born to set her up for success for the time after.
+When possible, encourage moms to have a Postpartum Plan to help identify her support system and what they can do to help create a supportive environment for after the birth.
+A postpartum plan is a plan that includes a set of steps that a mother identifies before the baby is born to set her up for success after the birth.

 This can include: